mormor-karl/mormor-karl.github.io/_posts/news/23-05-02-Simon-in-GUjournal.md

 ---
-title: "Interview on AI: Simon Dobnik and Co."
+title: "The role of pseudonymisation on training large language models: an interview with Simon Dobnik and colleagues"
 excerpt_separator: "<!--more-->"
 categories:
   - news